How is your Islands Trust property tax calculated?

 The requisition amount ($7.8 million proposed for 2018-2019) will be divided by the total assessed value of all properties in the Islands Trust Area, (except Bowen Island) to develop a mill rate (the amount of tax payable per $1,000 of the assessed value of the property).
 The same mill rate is applied to every taxpayer in all local trust areas.

-Although Islands Trust is proposing no increase in revenue from property taxes this year from local trust areas the amount you pay in 2017 may go up or down depending where you live and changes you made to your property.
+Although Islands Trust is proposing a 2% increase in revenue from property taxes this year from local trust areas, the amount you pay in 2018 will also be influenced by where you live and changes you made to your property.

 Bowen Island Municipality

 Each year, for Bowen Island, Islands Trust staff use the formula established by provincial legislation and Islands Trust Policy 7.2.vi.
 Municipal Tax Requisition Calculation to calculate the municipality’s tax contribution towards the cost of operations of Trust Council and the Trust Fund Board.
 Islands Trust reviews this calculation with the Bowen Island Municipality before requisitioning the amount from Bowen Island Municipality.
 This year, the amount is $293,463.

 Special Property Tax Requisitions

 Islands Trust Policy 6.3.ii Special Property Tax Requisition allows an individual local trust committee to request a special property tax for additional operations that are not included in the general operations of all local trust committees.
 Once approved by Trust Council, a requisition is made by Islands Trust to the Surveyor of Taxes who will calculate a mill rate for the additional tax requisition for taxpayers within that specific local trust area ($98,500 proposed for Salt Spring Island in the 2018-2019 budget proposal).
 The same mill rate is applied to every taxpayer in that local trust area.